josmar-crwdstffng/angular/aio/content/start/index.md

     </div>

-For more information on communication between components, see [Component Interaction][AioGuideComponentComponentInteraction].
+For more information on communication between components, see [Component Interaction][AioGuideComponentExampleInteraction].

 <a id="whats-next"></a>